-The Unit Trust meets the definition of an investment entity under IFRS 10; and therefore, is not required to prepare consolidated Financial Statements.
+The Unit Trust meets the definition of an investment entity under IFRS 10, Consolidated Financial Statements, and therefore, is not required to prepare consolidated financial statements.
 The exception to consolidation requires investment entities to account for subsidiaries at FVTPL.
 The Unit Trust has multiple unrelated unitholders and holds multiple investments.
-Ownership interests in the Unit Trust are in the form of units which are classified as liabilities under the provisions of IAS 32.
+Ownership interests in the Unit Trust are in the form of units which are classified as liabilities under the provisions of International Accounting Standards 32, Financial Instruments: Presentation.

-The Trustees have determined that the Unit Trust meets the definition of an investment entity per IFRS 10 as the following conditions exist:
+The Trustee has determined that the Unit Trust meets the definition of an investment entity per IFRS 10, Consolidated Financial Statements, as the following conditions exist: